-Although Erkvanidze's split mode scale model comes fairly close to matching the first six degrees of Artem Erkomaishvili's top voice sound scale, the results of our analysis do not support Erkvanidze's assumption that the melodic steps of the old masters accurately follow the systemic scale with precision of a few cents, cf. (Erkvanidze 2016).
+Although Erkvanidze's split mode scale model comes fairly close to matching the first six degrees of Artem Erkomaishvili's top voice sound scale, the results of our analysis do not support Erkvanidze's assumption that the melodic steps of the old masters accurately follow the systemic scale with precision of a few cents (cf. Erkvanidze 2016).
 Instead, the tuning system used by Artem Erkomaishvili in his recordings from the year 1966 is clearly not a fixed and rigid one in which every single melodic step would have to correspond to an interval between one of the scale-degree-defining pitches.
 For example, Figure 5 unambiguously demonstrates that melodic step sizes vary freely even between the same pitch group pairs.
 What we see in our study is that Artem Erkomaishvili is well aware of his position with respect to the scale pitches at a very high precision, but exercises considerable freedom in stretching or compressing the melodic step sizes.
-We see the decoding of this deviation-compensation mechanism as another important contribution of our work.
+We see the discovery and quantitative description of this 'deviation-compensation mechanism' as another new and important finding of our work.